About the Journal

 Publication Frequency

-Theory and Critics of Social Regulation (TCrs) is biannual.
+Theory and Critics of Social Regulation (TCRS) is biannual.

 Authors have to submit articles for the Essays (Miscellaneous), and Notes sections to the journal at any time.
 They will be published once the referee’s process is over, in the provisional graphic form sent by the author in the ‘Latest articles’ section, and then inserted in the Essays and Notes sections in the Issue following their publication.